Enriching Our Worship

 The organ was a gift of generous parish supporters, Conrad and Virginia Klee.
 The dedicatory recital was performed on September 26, 1960 by internationally acclaimed organist (and former parish son) M. Searle Wright.

 In 2010 the organ was mechanically updated with solid state controls and extensive re-leathering.
 In 2018 the chancel was revised to make its original furnishings movable; new chancel steps improved musical performance opportunities in the Nave, and the organ received significant attention.
 Fifteen stops were moved or added, including a seven-stop Nave division to bolster congregational singing.
-A new three-manual console sits a top a rolled platform, allowing the organist to be seen during performance.
+A new three-manual console sits a top a rolled platform, allowing the organist to be seen during special performances.